percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 ## Packet Processing and State Machine {#pkt_proc}

-At any given time, each SRTP/SRTCP source has associated with it a single EKT parameter set.
+At any given time, each SRTP source has associated with it a single EKT parameter set.
 This parameter set is used to process all outbound packets, and is called the outbound parameter set for that SSRC.
-There may be other EKT parameter sets that are used by other SRTP/SRTCP sources in the same session, including other SRTP/SRTCP sources on the same endpoint (e.g., one endpoint with voice and video might have two EKT parameter sets, or there might be multiple video sources on an endpoint each with their own EKT parameter set).
-All of the received EKT parameter sets SHOULD be stored by all of the participants in an SRTP session, for use in processing inbound SRTP and SRTCP traffic.
+There may be other EKT parameter sets that are used by other SRTP sources in the same session, including other SRTP sources on the same endpoint (e.g., one endpoint with voice and video might have two EKT parameter sets, or there might be multiple video sources on an endpoint each with their own EKT parameter set).
+All of the received EKT parameter sets SHOULD be stored by all of the participants in an SRTP session, for use in processing inbound SRTP traffic.
 If a participant deletes an EKT parameter set (e.g., because of space limitations, then it will be unable to process Full EKT Tags containing updated media keys, and thus unable to receive media from a particpant that has changed its media key.